 The first Monthly Events survey (UAS 102) was fielded in June of 2019 and asked about issues and events that took place in May 2019.
 This survey was Wave 1.
 The second survey, Wave 2, was fielded in July of 2019 and asked about issues and events in June.
 Subsequent waves follow the same pattern.
-Table 1 summarizes the surveys contained in the current version of the Monthly Events Panel Dataset.
+Table 1 displays the months fielded and months of inquiry for the surveys contained in the current version of the Monthly Events Panel Dataset.
+Table 2 displays each survey's sample size, number of completes, and response rate.